bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+I care about social studies, especially geography, sociology, and psychology.

 What do you know about?
+I have taken several college classes on Geography and Urban Studies, and I have been reading a lot of classic Psychology books recently.

 What decisions do you face?
+I think an important question to pursue in psychology is whether depression/anxiety sources from chemical imbalance or existential angst.
+I think finding patterns between socio-economics and mental health will determine the nature of existential health in the United States.
 ## Seven templates

 Training Kit (https://learn.lambdaschool.com/ds/module/recedjanlbpqxic2r) explains the seven templates from Priceonomics.